 - Tri Motor AWD

-The Single Motor RWD (rear-wheel drive) can achieve 0-60 mph <6.5 seconds with an zero-emission range of 250+ miles.
-The Dual Motor AWD can achieve 0-60 mph <4.5 seconds with an zero-emission range of 300+ miles.
-The Tri Motor AWD can achieve 0-60 mph <2.9 seconds with an zero-emission range of 500+ miles.
+The Single Motor RWD (rear-wheel drive) can achieve 0-60 mph <6.5 seconds with a zero tailpipe emission range of 250+ miles.
+The Dual Motor AWD can achieve 0-60 mph <4.5 seconds with a zero tailpipe emission range of 300+ miles.
+The Tri Motor AWD can achieve 0-60 mph <2.9 seconds with a zero tailpipe emission range of 500+ miles.

 The pricing commences at just under US$ 40,000 for the base model (250 miles range and 7,500 pounds towing capacity).
 The next model (300 miles range and 10,000 pounds towing capacity) is priced at US$49,900 and the top of the line model is priced at US$ 69,900 (500 miles range and 14,000 pounds towing capacity).